sigp/discv5/README.md

 This is a rust implementation of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) peer discovery protocol.

-Discovery v5 is a protocol designed for encrypted peer discovery and topic advertisement.
+Discovery v5 is a protocol designed for encrypted peer discovery (and topic advertisement tba).
 Each peer/node on the network is identified via it's `ENR` ([Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778)), which is essentially a signed key-value store containing the node's public key and optionally IP address and port.